dlu-ch/dlb/doc/di.rst

    progress_suffix: '.' | '...'

 The timing information is optional and can be enabled per message.
 It contains the time elapsed in seconds since the first time a message with enabled timing information was output.
+Later outputs of timing information never show earlier times.

 .. productionlist:: diagmessage
    relative_time_suffix: '[+' `time_since_first_time_use` ']'